-By Patrick Dwyer
+by Patrick Dwyer

-We filed a Freedom of Information Act (FOIA) request through the DOE for a copy of a contract for remediation work performed by ATG at the Weldon Springs Plant (formally Mallinckrodt).
-The DOE was responsive to our FOIA request and we were sent a copy of a subcontract between Allied Technology Group (ATG) and Morrison Knudsen Corporation Group/MK Ferguson Group for work performed in the mid 1990’s at the Weldon Springs Plant.
+Therefore, our firm filed a Freedom of Information Act (FOIA) request through the DOE.
+After that, we requested a copy of a contract for remediation work performed by ATG at the Weldon Springs Plant (formally Mallinckrodt).
+As a result, the DOE sent us a copy of a subcontract between Allied Technology Group (ATG) and Morrison Knudsen Corporation Group/MK Ferguson Group for work performed in the mid-1990s.

 After submission of the contract below, the DOL accepted our client’s employment.
 Therefore, this contract may be helpful to other employees of Allied Technology Group (ATG) that need to verify employment at the Weldon Spring Plant: ATG contract for work at Weldon Spring Plant (redacted)